 Burnout is real, but you can easily help alleviate it by trusting that your employees will be most productive if they can better manage work alongside their other commitments.

 While the aforementioned top-down recognition should be an important part of showing employee appreciation, encouraging employees to elevate each other is also good for your bottom line.
-According to Officevibe, peer-to-peer recognition is 35 percent more likely to have a positive financial impact than manager-only recognition.
+According to Officevibe, peer-to-peer recognition is 35% more likely to have a positive financial impact than manager-only recognition.

 One easy way to blend these types of recognition?
 Have managers host team appreciation meetings.
 Peers can anonymously praise each other by emailing compliments to their manager prior to the gathering to avoid any awkwardness and encourage open praise.